|Position:||Campbell Family Director of Intercollegiate Athletics and Physical Education|

 A former board member and past president of NACMA (National Association of Collegiate Marketing Administrators), Pilling has also served on the Board of Directors for NCLA (National Collegiate Licensing Association).
 In June 2001, he received the 2001 NACMA National Outstanding Individual Achievement Award.

 A graduate of Brigham Young University with a bachelor's degree in accounting, Pilling continued his education at Ohio University, where he earned a Master's degree in Sports Administration.
-At both BYU and Villanova, Pilling served an adjunct professor in the business department, where he taught a sports marketing course.
+At both BYU and Villanova, Pilling served as an adjunct professor in the business department, where he taught a sports marketing course.

 Pilling and his wife, Deanna, have four children, Travis, Kyler, C.J. and McKenna, two daughters-in-law, Sara and Nicole, and a granddaughter, June.